rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-By using the +after_commit+ callback we can account for this case.
+By using the `after_commit` callback we can account for this case.

 ```ruby
 class PictureFile < ActiveRecord::Base